NWChemEx/ParallelZone/docs/source/developer/design/logger.rst

 - Can add ``Sink`` classes so users define their own sink behavior (Spdlog also allows custom sinks, so our ``Sink`` class would wrap theirs).
+- Can add more formatting options to ``Logger``.
+Spdlog uses the C++ fmt library (which the C++20 extension is based heavily on).
+We can expose this down the road.
+- Can add support for more types beyond ``std::string``.
+At the end of the day we ultimately need to print strings so supporting of other types is simply a convenience mechanism for channeling them into the string paths.
+- Can add wide-character support.
+Spdlog already supports it so it's just a matter of exposing it.